South Yorkshire Railway: Straightening, and route to Hull

-In the parliamentary session of 1861/2 the company applied for, and obtained an act to make a straightened line from Doncaster to Thorne.
+In the parliamentary session of 1861/2 the company applied for, and obtained the South Yorkshire Railway (Sheffield and Thorne) Act 1862 (25 & 26 Vict. c. cxli) to make a straightened line from Doncaster to Thorne.
 The proposed line was to branch from the extant line at Long Sandall Lock the pass roughly north and east rejoining the old railway at a junction at Maude's bridge east of Thorne.